Precise tooling, moulds and fixtures, make for an accurately reproduced yacht.

 The deck, stem, transom and internal mouldings plugs were machined from aluminium billets.
 Fittings positions and alignments were drilled precisely from the CNC while the plugs were in position on the table.

 Extra work was done using my own conventional machinery.
 Here is shown drilling the core location for the mast ram.

 These plugs were finished, painted, polished and then from them, epoxy/'glass production moulds were made.
 The location dowels shown in the hull plug, align the keel and rudder cores accurately on the centreline of the hull mould.

 Shown are production moulds, made from the CNC machined plugs, with location cores for the keel, rudder and fittings accurately in place.

-The keel, rudder and ballast moulds were CNC machined directly from aluminium and steel billets, then hand finished and polished ready to make the lead and epoxy/'glass mouldings.
+The keel, rudder and ballast moulds were CNC machined directly from aluminium and steel billets, then hand finished and polished ready to make the epoxy/'glass mouldings and lead castings.